Chewy and fragrant Steamed Nian Gao with Grated Coconut and Sesame Seeds, a twist on this popular dessert enjoyed during the Chinese New Year.

 In 2010, the Chinese New Year coincided with Valentine’s Day.
 There was a huge celebration at the Hongkong Ocean Park where it was named the Sweetheart Chinese New Year.
 This year Valentine’s Day happens to fall on Chap Goh Mei (15th night) which is the last and final day of the Chinese New Year celebrations.

-Chap Goh Mei is big among the Hokkiens (Fujianese) in Penang, Malaysia.
+Chap Goh Mei is a big celebration among the Hokkiens (Fujianese) in Penang, Malaysia.
 It is considered by some as the Chinese Valentine’s Day.
-In times past, this was the only day young maidens were allowed a night out.
+In times past, this was the only day young maidens were allowed to go out at night.
 Young men would also go out to catch a glimpse of the rarely seen maidens.

 They would usually congregate around bodies of water.
 The maidens would throw Mandarin oranges inscribed with their names into lakes or ponds in the hope of landing a husband.
 It is believed that the young man who fish out the orange would be her future husband.
 This tradition has survived to this day and it is a fun way to mark the end of the Chinese New Year festivities.

-In the recipe below, I have decided to use a mix of toasted dessicated coconut and sesame seeds as freshly grated coconut is hard to come by here.
+In the recipe below, I have decided to use a mix of toasted unsweetened dried grated coconut and sesame seeds as freshly grated coconut is hard to come by here.
 I must say I am very pleased with the results.

-- Place dessicated coconut in a fry pan and stir over low heat for 2 minutes or until lightly toasted.
+- Place unsweetened dried grated coconut in a fry pan and stir over low heat for 2 minutes or until lightly toasted.
 Do the same with sesame seeds.

 - Mix the two in a shallow bowl.
 Set aside.